 Viruses and Spyware

-What can I do to protect my computer from viruses and spyware?
+What can I do to protect my computer from viruses and malware?

-Please also review our Safe Computing page for more detailed information.
+Please also review our Safe Computing page for more detailed help.

 What are viruses and spyware?